dawidm/cryptonose2/manual/index.md

 When you've finished your search, press ESC or click on (_Find (press F)..._) button to hide the interface.
 Also it will be hidden automatically if you start interacting with the rest of the Cryptonose interface.

 ## Coins plugins
 You can find small buttons with colored text on the price alerts tab and currency pairs tables.
-Currently there are 2 plugins:
+Currently there are 2 buttons - plugins:

 * **CoinGecko plugin (_CG_)** - show additional data about coin's price, market cap and usually a short description.
 All the data are from CoinGecko website.
 The data are downloaded using coin's symbol (BTC, ETH, DOGE etc.).
 If there's a situation when there are multiple coins with the same symbol (which is not very likely), data for a coin with highest market cap will be shown.
 So keep in mind there's a minimal chance that data for wrong coin will be shown.
 * **CryptoPanic plugin (_CG_)** - show latest news about a coin from CryptoPanic website.
 Precisely, news for all coins with given symbol are shown in rare cases when multiple coins use this symbol.